Pros And Cons of Cannabis Legalisation in Canada

-Legalization of marijuana can also lead to an increase in the level of drug impaired driving.
-This is because marijuana is much known as a significant causal factor of highway crashes, injuries and death.
-It makes the user to have visual impairment due to wrong coordination of the brain.
+The legalization of marijuana can also lead to an increase in the level of drug-impaired driving.
+This is because marijuana is much known as a significant causal factor of highway crashes, injuries, and death.
+It makes the user have visual impairment due to wrong coordination of the brain.
 The user as a driver may also tend to forget the basics of driving as learned earlier, thus lead to very grisly road accidents.

 Legal cannabis use in Toronto, Ontario, and British Columbia

 Weed legalization Canada may also lead to issues with finance and spending.
 Legal cannabis users will not be limited to anyone irrespective of age.
 Therefore a lot of youths and adults will engage themselves in smoking activities to larger extents until a huge chunk of their finances will have nowhere else to be spent apart from purchasing marijuana.
 There will be a decreased rate of development, especially in terms of family relationships.
 Laziness and irresponsible behavior may also be another effect whereby the majority of workers smoking marijuana can fail to take full responsibility at their places of work.
 As a result, there is lower productivity of the workforce, which means lower profitability of the organizations.
 On the larger picture also, it brings about a lower rate of economic development.
 In this regard, the legal cannabis industry will harm the economies of large cities in Canada such as Toronto, Ontario, British Columbia.
 It may also lead to serious mental and physical problems among the users.